Shopping in London – the 5 best places to go

 We’ll start with an easy one.
 Covent Garden is centrally located and easily reached from many of London’s tourist areas.
 It has its own Tube station on the Piccadilly line, but it’s also walkable from Leicester Square, Charing Cross and Embankment stations.

 As for what kind of shopping you’ll find here, there really is something for everyone.
 Covent Garden Market has a mixture of outdoor stalls and indoor shops, plus plenty of street entertainers to keep you busy.
-In the surrounding streets, designer names like Paul Smith and Lulu Guinness rub shoulders with foodie favourites like Godiva and Hotel Chocolat.
+In the surrounding streets, designer names like Paul Smith and Kate Spade rub shoulders with foodie favourites like Godiva and Hotel Chocolat.

-Neal Street, meanwhile, is a magnet for fans of urban streetwear and shoes, with a huge Urban Outfitters.
+Neal Street, meanwhile, is a magnet for fans of urban streetwear and shoes.
 And if you’re looking for a quirky gift, try the Moomin store or The Tintin Shop.
 Yes, really.

 Read more on the official Covent Garden site.